 ROTHMAN: Of course.
 Thank you for having me.

-TUN: Let’s start on campus.
+Let’s start with on-campus resources.
 For students struggling with anxiety, depression or other mental health conditions, sometimes seeking professional help can be a little bit intimidating at first.
 So, for students who aren’t ready to seek professional help, who should they reach out to?

 We really encourage students to get connected as much as they can on campus, maybe via different campus activities or even activities in the community where their campus is.
 That way, students will have many more options when it comes to finding someone to talk to.